kinto-b/kinto-b.github.io/src/data/resume/profile.md

 I am a data professional with experience working in both modeling and engineering focused roles.
 No matter which side of the fence I'm on, I love writing clean, modular, well-organised code to solve challenging data problems.
 I am completely comfortable writing production-ready code in R and Python, and have a good deal of experience designing and maintaining SQL databases.

 Outside of work, I am an active contributor to the open source software community, having developed or made large contributions to a number of R packages.
-I'm also an avid reader, particularly of philosophy, and a keen (though not very good!) rock
+I'm also an avid reader, particularly of philosophy, and a keen (though not very good!) rock climber.